Titanic survivor’s light-up cane goes for $62,500 at auction

 The winning bidder said he was there on behalf of a friend in the United Kingdom, Ettinger added.

-In Walter Lord’s book about the Titanic and in investigative hearings after its 1912 sinking, it’s documented that White appointed herself as a signalman for lifeboat 8, waving her walking stick about.
+In Walter Lord’s book about the Titanic and in investigative hearings after its 1912 sinking, it was noted that White appointed herself as a signalman for lifeboat 8, waving her walking stick about.

 Brad Williams said his grandmother was White’s niece and cared for her affairs before she died in 1942 at age 85, and then took possession of the walking stick.
-It was passed on to Williams’ mother, then to him.
+It was passed on to Williams’ mother, then to him, Williams added.